Flunking Democracy

 Are we flunking democracy?

-About half of students who sign up for the AP US Government exam bomb it, with a score of 1 or 2 out of 5.
+Is eighth grade too early?
+Do the results improve in high school?
+Unfortunately not.
+Year after year, about half of the high school students who choose to take the AP US Government exam bomb it with a score of 1 or 2 out of five.

 Turning This Around